 Lastly, I’m going to tell you where to get some amazing pastries.
 Croissants Alfredo on Liberation Square is on par with pastries I’ve had in Europe.
 Their namesake croissants are more doughy than flaky and filled with a number of different fillings like chocolate, peach, and other berries.
 My favorite was the blackberry.
 They also have my other favorite, canchas, soft, airy sweet bread with a frosting of confectioners sugar.
 They look like shells, hence the name.
 There’s also fruity empenadas, cookies, muffins, giant cinnamon rolls, and a bunch of other delicious items as well.
 There’s a Starbucks two doors down so grab your pastry before getting coffee, sit on their covered patio and enjoy some people watching before starting your day.

 Guadalajara has so much to offer plus with its location it’s perfect for day trips to Tequila, Lake Chapala, and a little farther away – Puerto Vallarta.
 It’s super affordable, making it perfect for budget travelers.
 I felt that four days was a good amount of time and we saw a lot but didn’t feel rushed.
-We came back to the hotel for naps and ended each night with a night cap.
+We came back to the hotel for naps and ended each night with a night cap at the hotel bar.
 I’m so glad to have had the chance to finally visit the mainland of Mexico and I can’t wait to explore more!

 Loved this post?
 Pin it for later!